middlebury/dynamic-add-users/README.md

 functionality:
  * A `DynamicAddUsersPlugin` singleton to manage configuration and access to services.
  * A **Directory** service with providers that allow lookup of user and group information.
- * **Login-Mapper** providers that evaluate user/login attributes at login time to map the user identifiers present in the login response to user identifiers known to the directory service.
+ * **Login-Hook** providers that trigger sync operations at login time and may provide access to user identifiers present in the login response.
  * **User Manager** and **Group Syncer** services and APIs for creating user accounts and bulk-adding users.
  * Network administrator configuration screens.